-This course will introduce students to the world of woodworking including basic cabinetwork. woodturning and woodcraft.
+This course will introduce students to the world of woodworking including basic cabinetwork, woodturning and woodcraft.
 Students will also learn about the application of a variety of wood finishes.

-By producing a series of skills based timber projects, students will become proficient in designing, planning and producing quality timber projects, This very popular course can lead to a wide range of trade and allied occupations.
+By producing a series of skills based timber projects, students will become proficient in designing and producing quality timber projects.

+This very popular course can lead to a wide range of trade and allied occupations.
 It will also serve as an introduction to the Construction course in Years 11-12, which will gain the students trade and TAFE accreditation.
-It also provides a good background to the HSC course Timber.
-Students Industrial Technology construct a range of small projects in Year 9 and may undertake a major project in Year 10 which will cater for individual needs and interests.
+It also provides a good background HSC to the course Industrial Technology Timber.
+Students will construct a range of small projects in Year 9 and may undertake a major project in Year 10 which will cater for individual needs and interests.